ALL THE MICHELIN STAR RESTAURANTS IN LONDON 2019/2020

 Earning the first star to go to a spot serving African cuisine, Ikoyi is a beautiful eatery that focusses on ingredients from West Africa.
 It comes to you from childhood friends Iré Hassan-Odukale and Jeremy Chan, the latter of whom earnt his chops at fine dining spots like Dinner and Noma.
 Now he’s applying that finesse to classic dishes like jollof rice, pairing it with bone marrow and groundnut miso, while cocktails are overseen by the Three Sheets team, and wine by the buyer for Lyle’s and Gymkhana… READ MORE

-The hugely anticipated return of lauded chef Ollie Dabbous came earlier this year in the form of this three-storeyed gastronomic behemoth.
+The hugely anticipated return of lauded chef Ollie Dabbous came in the form of this three-storeyed gastronomic behemoth last year.
 Decked out in elegant neutral tones, Hide wins a star for its breakfasts (feat. birch sap croissants), afternoon teas (feat. herb candy floss on a twig), delicate à la carte dishes (like tartare of heritage beetroot with blueberry vinegar, rose petals, crushed pistachio, and horseradish raw cream) and its elaborate 6-9 course tasting menus… READ MORE

 Chez Bruce | Good Value